queryluke/masseffect-5e/static/data/rules/02-03-choose-a-class.md

 title: '2.
 Choose a Class'
 ---

-Every adventurer is a member of a class.
+Every operative is a member of a class.
 Class broadly describes a character’s vocation, what special talents he or she possesses, and the tactics he or she is most likely to employ when exploring a planet, fighting alien monsters, or engaging in a tense negotiation.
 The character classes are described in the [Classes](/phb/classes) section.